-As to how she might wear it, you can get a hint from the style notes we took from the Autumn/Winter 2021 shows of Milan.
+As to how she might wear it, you can get a hint from the style notes we took from the Fall/Winter 2021 shows of Milan.
 Read on below.

 Play with patterns

-Prada’s new women’s collection echoed the A/W 2021 menswear collection in many ways: the patterns, the tactility of the materials, and that striking styling of scrunched up jacket sleeves that reveal sweaters that fit like second skin.
+Prada’s new women’s collection echoed its F/W 2021 menswear one in many ways: the patterns, the tactility of the materials, and that striking styling of scrunched up jacket sleeves that reveal sweaters that fit like second skin.
 The clash of pinstripes and Art Nouveau graphics, as seen above, certainly puts an eccentric spin on the business dress code.
 For best results, opt for a turtleneck with a distinctive print.
 Marine Serre’s moon-print ones, favoured by Beyoncé and the Kardashians, are a safe bet.